sierramancia/sierramancia.github.io/_posts/2023-12-15-marching-waves.markdown

 When I started working with the Roland, I would've been appalled at the idea of writing this article — I had long been afraid of other people stealing my source code and replicating my pieces.
 Seven months of work later, I was no longer worried.
 The additional knowledge required to get the results I want on paper exists only in my head, and I acquired it by going far past the point where any sane person would've given up.

-With no existing reference available, I had to push through very specific and unprecedented. problems with ink flow, smearing, paper movement, acceleration curves, anti-aliasing... the list goes on.
+With no existing reference available, I had to push through very specific and unprecedented problems with ink flow, smearing, paper movement, acceleration curves, anti-aliasing... the list goes on.
 At the moment, the only way to find the solutions to them is through months of trial-and-error.
 Those are the secrets I will keep for now.

 The technique has progressed only in small ways since then.
 In March 2023 I discovered a fundamental math error while writing the first draft of this article.
 I did some heart surgery on the program and saw a significant difference in the resulting patterns.
 I'm not sure if I like it more.
 We'll have to see.